Western Animation: Destination Imagination

 - Grand Finale: While most fans consider "Goodbye to Bloo" the real finale, others could argue that this one wraps up the series quite nicely.

 - Hero Antagonist: Although the character Hero seems helpful and well...heroic a first, in truth he is actually World trying to scare off Mac and the imaginary friends from getting to Frankie.

 - Interrupted Cooldown Hug: Happens when Frankie had just calmed World down and made him friendly towards her friends when Mr. Herriman comes barging in and basically reinforces every one of his fears in one fell swoop before attempting to push everyone out of the toy chest.
 Cue the Unstoppable Rage that literally tears the entire reality of the toy chest apart.

 - Kill It with Fire: At one point Coco lays an egg with a flamethrower inside, though she never actually kills anything with it.

-- Ordered Apology: Frankie does this for both world and Bloo, more kindly with world but a flat our order with bloo.
+- Ordered Apology: Frankie does this for both World and Bloo.
+She's more kindly with World, but gives a flat out order to Bloo.

 - Precision F-Strike: After Mr. Herriman sets World off, Bloo gives him an earful (for a kids cartoon).Mr.
 Herriman: Good heavens!
 What's happening?Bloo: You pissed him off!
 That's what's happening!